kassandragibson/ai-career-hub/README.md

     ```
     * Your Python backend should now be running on `http://localhost:5001`.

+## 📖 How to Use the App

+Once both servers are running, here's how to use the AI Career Hub:

+1.  **Sign Up:** Open the app in your browser (`http://localhost:5173`).
+You will be greeted with the login page.
+Click "Sign Up" to create a new account.
+2.  **Add a Job:** Once logged in, you'll see the main dashboard.
+Click the "New Application" button to add the details of a job you're applying for (Company, Title, and the full Job Description).
+3.  **Rewrite Your Resume:**
+    * On the main dashboard, find the job you want to work on and click the "Analyze" button.
+    * In the modal that appears, paste the full text of your current resume into the top text box.
+    * Click "Rewrite Resume".
+The AI will generate a new, tailored version of your resume in the text box below.
+You can copy it using the "Copy" button.
+4.  **Generate a Cover Letter:**
+    * After a tailored resume has been generated, a "Generate Cover Letter" button will appear.
+    * Click it, and the AI will use your new resume and the job description to write a draft of a cover letter.
+5.  **View History:** Click the "History" button on any job card to see a list of all the resumes you've generated for that specific application, sorted by date.
+6.  **Update Status:** Use the dropdown menu on each job card to update your application status from "Applied" to "Interviewing", "Offer", or "Rejected".

 ## Roadmap

-With the core functionality complete, the next steps could focus on expanding the feature set and preparing for deployment:
+With the core functionality complete, the future roadmap is focused on expanding the feature set, improving the user experience, and preparing the application for a production environment.

+### AI Feature Enhancements
+- [ ] **Interview Preparation Kit:** Generate likely interview questions based on the job description and provide AI feedback on user answers.
+- [ ] **Networking Assistant:** Help users track professional contacts and generate personalized outreach emails.
-* [ ] **Automated Cover Letter Generation:** Use the job description and tailored resume to generate a first draft of a cover letter.
+- [ ] **"Smart" Follow-up Content:** Move beyond a simple reminder and have the AI generate a draft for a follow-up email.

+### UI/UX and Quality of Life Features
+- [ ] **Dashboard Analytics:** Add charts and visuals to track application stats over time.
+- [ ] **Resume Management:** Allow users to upload and manage multiple "base" resumes.
-* [ ] **Enhanced UI for History:** Add a search or filter function to the analysis history modal.
+- [ ] **Enhanced UI for History:** Add a search or filter function to the analysis history modal.
+- [ ] **Dark Mode:** Implement a theme toggle for the application.

+### Backend and Architecture Improvements
+- [ ] **Refactor Backend with Flask Blueprints:** Organize backend routes into separate, manageable files.
+- [ ] **Add Unit and Integration Tests:** Write tests for the backend API to ensure reliability.
+- [ ] **Containerize the Application:** Use Docker to package the frontend and backend for easier deployment.

+### Deployment and Security
-* [ ] **Secure Firestore Rules:** Move the database out of "test mode" and write secure rules to protect user data in a production environment.
+- [ ] **Secure Firestore Rules:** Move the database out of "test mode" and write secure rules to protect user data.
-* [ ] **Deployment:** Deploy the React frontend (e.g., to Netlify/Vercel) and the Python backend (e.g., to Render/Heroku).
+- [ ] **Deployment:** Deploy the React frontend (e.g., to Netlify/Vercel) and the Python backend (e.g., to Render/Heroku).

 ---